kgracia44/kgracia44.github.io/_posts/2016-8-29-capstone_post.md

 title: Capstone Project -- Factors That Impact Educational Attainment Among Foster Youth
 ---

-EDA Highlights and Project Summary

 Hello there!

 Regardless of whether it was intentional or by chance, I'm very excited that you have come across my blog post for my Capstone Project!
 In this post, I will describe my final project for the Data Science Immersive program at General Assembly (Summer 2016 Cohort).
-I will start off with some context, then an overview of my approach, and conclude with some insightful take-aways for the problem I chose to explore.
+I will start off with some context, then an overview of my methods and findings, and conclude with some insightful take-aways for the problem I chose to explore.

 Here we go!